List of United Nations Security Council resolutions concerning North Korea

 U.S. Ambassador to the UN Warren Austin demonstrates a Soviet-made submachine gun to the Security Council during the Korean War.

 The Security Council of the United Nations (UNSC) has adopted 21 resolutions concerning North Korea.
-Five resolutions were adopted during the Korean War in the 1950s.
+Five resolutions were adopted during the Korean War in the early 1950s.

-In 1991, a single resolution was adopted regarding North Korea's accession to membership in the UN.
-Since then, many resolutions have been adopted in relation to the North Korean missile and nuclear program.
+A single resolution was adopted in 1991 regarding North Korea's accession to membership in the UN.
+Many resolutions since then have been adopted in relation to the North Korean missile and nuclear program.